 Add your own price stickers to each container to grade it up to also address cognition.
 I also really like to have patients place the containers in high and low areas of our kitchen area for item retrieval, gross motor coordination, range of motion, and standing tolerance as a great occupation-based activity.

 If you’re in a setting with stroke patients or complex regional pain patients, creating a mirror box is a really neat and helpful addition to the clinic.
 Here is a quick YouTube video on how to create and use a mirror box.
 Be sure to include printed instructions on how to use it as well as evidence supporting its use for future staff members.

-I saw this idea in one of the OT Facebook groups and thought it was a great.
+I saw this idea in one of the OT Facebook groups and thought it was great.
 Facilities may already have printed out lab value sheets, but making small, pocket-sized laminated cards would be a great value to you as a student or new grad.
 Instead of having to rifle through your clipboard for papers, a laminated version is easier to find and much more durable.

-If the expenses aren’t too high, you could earn bonus points from your CI and coworkers by printing out several to hand out for therapists or fellow students that may still need a quick reference.
+If the expenses aren’t too high, you could earn bonus points from your CI and coworkers by printing out several to hand out for the team therapists or fellow students to have as a quick reference.

 This list of my favorite OT fieldwork in-service ideas is definitely just a starting point.
 There are so many other ideas you or your fieldwork student can present on.
-If you’re still lost for ideas, asking coworkers for clinic needs or important topics is another great way to get valuable in-service ideas.
+If you’re still lost for ideas, asking coworkers for clinic needs or helpful topics is another great way to get more valuable in-service ideas.